SomuBhandari/kiitfest/README.md

 # kiitfest

-#Run this file on localhost, as there are some problems with linking the files (didn't had time to figure it out).
+Faced problems in linking the files

+# solution

+Run this website on localhost